OpenWaterFoundation/owf-infomapper-poudre/README.md

 Many of the Developer Mode features seem to be related to developing Microsoft Store applications, which is not the focus here.
-2. Run the `build-util/create-info-mapper-symlinks.sh` script in this repository to (re)create the symbolic links in the InfoMapper repository.
+2. Run the `build-util/create-info-mapper-symlinks.sh` script in this repository to (re)create the symbolic link to the InfoMapper repository.
 Note that any links that are created use full paths so moving the development environment folders will require recreating the links.
 Listing files in the InfoMapper `assets` folder will then show output similar to:

 ```
+sam (master *) dist $ ls -l
+total 8
-lrwxrwxrwx 1 sam 197121 99 May  9 00:53 app -> /c/Users/sam/owf-dev/App-Poudre-Portal/git-repos/owf-app-poudre-dashboard-workflow/dist/info-mapper/
+lrwxrwxrwx 1 sam 197121   98 May 12 12:33 info-mapper -> /c/Users/sam/owf-dev/App-Poudre-Portal/git-repos/owf-app-info-mapper-ng/info-mapper/src/assets/app/
-drwxr-xr-x 1 sam 197121  0 May  9 00:02 app-default/
+-rw-r--r-- 1 sam 197121 2070 May 12 12:56 README.md
-drwxr-xr-x 1 sam 197121  0 May  5 16:40 leaflet/
+drwxr-xr-x 1 sam 197121    0 May 11 08:54 x-info-mapper/
--rw-r--r-- 1 sam 197121 43 May  5 16:40 version.json
 ```

-Once the links are established, map configurations and related can be created in this repository in the `dist/info-mapper` folder, and will be visible to the InfoMapper via the symbolic links.
+Once the link is established, map configurations and related can be created in this repository in the `dist/info-mapper` folder, and will be visible to the InfoMapper via the symbolic link.
 The top-level `data-maps` and `data-ts` folders should always exist but underlying files are in `.gitignore` since the files are dynamically generated.
 A snapshot of the full data files will be saved when the website is published, and other copies can be made if desired.
+Run the `dist/copy-local-to-info-mapper.sh` script to copy select static content to InfoMapper.

 Run the InfoMapper in its repository as per InfoMapper documentation (e.g., `ng serve --open` in the `info-mapper` folder).